Elizabeth Sheehan

 - BA, English, Yale University

-Her previous monograph, Modernism à la Mode: Fashion and the Ends of Literature (Cornell University Press 2018), argues that fashion describes the limits and possibilities for modernist aesthetic and political transformation, which continue to shape accounts of the uses of literature and literary criticism.
-Sheehan co-edited Cultures of Femininity in Modern Fashion (University of New Hampshire Press 2011), an interdisciplinary collection of essays that explores how fashion shaped ideas and experiences of femininity in Europe and North America from 1850 to 1940.
-In addition, she has published essays on Black internationalism and beauty culture, fashion magazines and periodicity, avant-garde dress design, and writers including Virginia Woolf, Jessie Fauset and W.E.B.
-Du Bois in Modern Fiction Studies, the Journal of Modern Periodical Studies and a number of edited collections.
+Sheehan is the author of Modernism à la Mode: Fashion and the Ends of Literature (Cornell University Press 2018).
+The book argues that fashion describes the limits and possibilities for modernist aesthetic and political transformation, which continue to shape accounts of the uses of literature and literary criticism.
+She edited a book on Fashion and Literature (forthcoming from Cambridge University Press), which features eighteen essays by emerging and leading scholars examining “fashion” as a key concept in literary studies that cuts across historical, linguistic, and generic sub-fields.
+She co-edited Cultures of Femininity in Modern Fashion (University of New Hampshire Press 2011), an interdisciplinary collection of essays that explores how fashion shaped ideas and experiences of femininity in Europe and North America from 1850 to 1940, as a well as a special issue on literary studies for the Journal of the Gilded Age and Progressive Era.
+In addition, she has published essays on such topics as fashion design and the Nobel Peace prize, Black internationalism and beauty culture, fashion magazines and periodicity, and the Bloomsbury group and avant-garde design in Modern Fiction Studies, ASAP/J, Modernism/Modernity Print Plus+, the Journal of Modern Periodical Studies,and a number of edited collections.

 Selected Publications